 Meet MPB Student Council Members

-We are happy to introduce the inaugural members of the new MPB Student Council.
-Congratulations to them all!
-This group of middle Mississippi school students from across the state will gain insight from MPB on college and career readiness and serve as liaisons for their peers to MPB.
+The MPB Student Council is a group of eight middle and high school students from across the state of Mississippi.
+They will gain insight from MPB on college and career readiness and serve as liaisons for their peers to MPB.

 The goals include gaining student perspectives on various state and national issues, pairing members with mentors for hands-on career training, managing the creation and implementation of a student-led podcast, planning projects, and increasing students’ social skills.